 Keep those hands warm while on your Antarctica cruise!
 I tend to like something waterproof, thick but not too thick, that also is touchscreen capable.

-Every “what to wear in Antarctica” list is going to have a hat, scarf, or balaclava (or all three) on the list and for good reason.
+Every “what to wear in Antarctica” list is going to have a hat, scarf, buff, or balaclava on the list and for good reason.
 It’s important to be as warm as you can while on your Antarctica cruise, and these essential items help get you there.
+I rocked a beanie and a buff basically the entire time and it was perfect.

 - Beanie with fur pom (on Amazon)